Greg Warren (American football)

-Gregory Robert Warren (born October 18, 1981) is a former American football long snapper.
-He was originally signed by the Pittsburgh Steelers as an undrafted free agent in 2005.
-He played college football at North Carolina.
+Gregory Robert Warren (born October 18, 1981) is an American former professional football player who was a long snapper for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was signed by the Steelers as an undrafted free agent in after the 2005 NFL draft.

-Warren earned two Super Bowl rings with the Steelers in Super Bowl XL over the Seattle Seahawks and Super Bowl XLIII over the Arizona Cardinals.
+Warren earned two Super Bowl rings with the Steelers in Super Bowl XL and Super Bowl XLIII.

-Personal life
+Early and personal life

 Greg Warren attended Southern Wayne High School in Dudley, North Carolina.
 He was a four-year letterman in football, a three-year letterman in track & field, and a member of the National Honor Society.
 In football, he won All-Conference Honorable Mention honors as a senior; starting for two years at center and deep snapper.
 In track & field, he was a three-time All-Conference Honorable Mention honoree.
 Warren is married to his wife Ashley Keesee Warren.